nightscout/nightscout.github.io/docs/uploader/uploaders.md

 Once you are clear about the type of sensor and upload system you will be using, you can find detailed configuration information for each one [here](./setup.md).
 </br>

+If you're developing an uploader, you'll find the API information in your Nightscout site  at `/api-docs` and `/api3-docs`.

 </br>

 ## Dexcom